-Where to go for Loi Krathong in Bangkok?
+What is the Best Place for Loi Krathong in Bangkok?

 How much does a Krathong cost?

-There are vendors selling these Krathongs simply everywhere but especially near the river where they put up their booths right next to the fried chicken and fresh orange juice vendors.
+There are vendors selling these Krathongs simply everywhere, but especially near the river where they put up their booths right next to the fried chicken and fresh orange juice vendors.
 They’re quite cheap actually, starting from 50 Baht for the small and basic baskets.
 For 120 Baht you can get a fairly big and impressive one.
-Well it’s simple: The more you pay the bigger your Krathong.
+Well it’s simple: The more you pay, the bigger your Krathong.

 I hope you have a good overview of the festival now, what’s behind it and with all that said: